Menuable/Accessible-Widgets/README.md

 All widgets follow the keyboard navigation guidelines in the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/).

+**Note:** This package has nothing to do with styling, it is purely focused on accessibility.

 ## Getting Started <a name="introduction"></a>

 First as with all NPM packages, install Accessible Widgets using your preferred package manager.
 This documentation will use NPM.